-Earth Day is Friday, April 22, and it’s a great opportunity to teach your kids about recycling, upcycling and Mother Earth.
+Earth Day is Saturday, April 22, and it’s a great opportunity to teach your kids about recycling, upcycling and Mother Earth.
 If you want to participate in Earth Day activities, there are plenty around the state.
-You can also educate the kids using a few environmentally-friendly crafts like these:
+You can also educate the kids using a few environmentally friendly crafts like these:

 Craft Your Happiness has a plan to spread the love using heart shaped seed bombs, a creative way to plant anywhere there’s space—the side of the road, a field or your own backyard.
 This is an inexpensive, basic way to exercise your green thumb (and your kids will love tossing them in the dirt).